Do you know the size of your technology debt and how it’s affecting your organization?

 - Track all operating costs with respect to the products and processes they support.

-- Can these support and operating costs be justified as compared to the benefits they provide?
+- Can these assets and their operating costs be justified based on the benefits they provide to the business?

 Where are we going?